yii-tools/forms/docs/field/label.md

 ## Closure

-The following code shows how to set the label content with a `Closure`.
+The following code shows how to create a field with label closure.

 ```php
 <?php